ciaala/ctci/README.md

-This project contains the source code for the exercise C++ of the Cracking The Coding Interview
+This project contains the source code in C++ for the exercises of the book Cracking The Coding Interview.